 Course Description:

 Provides instruction and practice in critical and analytical writing with an emphasis on language structure and vocabulary development for non-native speakers of English.
 Emphasizes critical analysis and appreciation of culturally diverse readings, integrating ideas from readings into writing assignments, and refining the academic language fluency of non-native speakers of English.
 Integrates research, synthesis, documentation, and advanced language skills in academic writing covering culturally diverse reading content.
 RECOMMENDED PREPARATION: ESL M12 or equivalent.
-Does NOT apply toward Associate Degree
+Does NOT apply toward Associate Degree.

 ESL M40 (and ESL M940): ESL Academic Oral Communication